Avoiding instrumentation interference and signal losses at high frequencies

 Phase linearity is important in correcting time domain measurements such as lightning testing, as any non-linearity can cause waveform distortion and is difficult to address during post processing.

 The FOL receiver is typically remote from the aircraft and in a benign environment.
 However, transmitters must have a high degree of shielding to prevent RF pickup swamping the signal from the current probe/antenna.
-Good shielding for HIRF threats may not be adequate for lightning, where extremely high levels of low frequency magnetic H-fields are present.
+Good shielding for HIRF threats may not be adequate for lightning threats, where extremely high levels of low frequency magnetic H-fields are present.
 Issues have occurred where FOL transmitters have worked satisfactorily in the HIRF environment but been unusable in the simulated lightning environment.
 This has been considered in the design of FOLs for use in high H-field environments by the introduction of high permeability shields.

 The Sentinel 3 has been proven in real testing to perform well in high field EMP and Lightning testing without any ‘breakthrough’ being observed.